s-glass/city-exploer-api/README.md

 ## Change Log
 03/21/2023 9:40pm - Application accesses daily weather info for three cities: Seattle, Paris, Amman.
-3/22/2023 856pm - Application accesses weather and location information; still needs to pull movie data.
+3/22/2023 8:56pm - Application accesses weather and location information; still needs to pull movie data.
+3/23/2023 4:57pm - Application can send and recieve weather, location, and movie data to the front-end.
+3/23/2023 6:06pm - Application has been refactored with movies.js and weather.js files added.

 ## Time Estimates